dnlbowers/battleships/README.md

    * Currently, the starting player is always the first initiated.
 I want to come back and add a randomized method that allows this to change from game to game. i.e., dice roll (highest number goes first) or a coin toss.

 ## **Data Model**
-### ***Overview***
+### **Overview**
-For this project I have opted to use Object Orientated programming paradigm throughout.
+For this project I have opted to use Object Orientated programming throughout.
 The game consists of 4 classes and 5 subclasses: -
   1. Player.
   1. Board.
   1. Ship.